AbdelazizBs/Multi-tenant-Arch-Project/README.md

   "termsAccepted": true,
   "newsletterSubscribed": false
 }
+Description: This step registers a new tenant (company) in the system and creates a new database for that tenant.
-Step 2: Add a Project to the Tenant
+Step 2: Add a Project for the Tenant
+Method: POST

-POST /api/projects
+Endpoint: /api/projects

-Header:
+Headers:

-X-Tenant-ID: acmecorp
+X-Tenant-ID: acmecorp (Replace acmecorp with the web address of your tenant)

-Body:
+Body (JSON):
 {
   "name": "My First Project",
   "description": "Internal dashboard"
 }
+Description: Adds a new project for the specified tenant.
-Step 3: Get All Projects
+Step 3: Retrieve All Projects for the Tenant
+Method: GET

-GET /api/projects
+Endpoint: /api/projects

-Header:
+Headers:

-X-Tenant-ID: acmecorp
+X-Tenant-ID: acmecorp (Replace acmecorp with your tenant's web address)

+Description: Fetches all projects for the given tenant.

 Step 4: Delete a Tenant
+You can delete a tenant either through a soft delete (removes tenant's data but keeps the database) or a hard delete (drops the tenant's database completely).

 Soft Delete:
+Method: DELETE

-DELETE /api/signup/{id}/soft
+Endpoint: /api/signup/{id}/soft

+Description: Soft deletes a tenant, marking their data as deleted but retaining the database.

-Hard Delete (drops DB):
+Hard Delete:
+Method: DELETE

-DELETE /api/signup/{id}/hard
+Endpoint: /api/signup/{id}/hard

+Description: Hard deletes a tenant, including dropping their database.

+Important: Replace {id} with the tenant's unique ID.

 📎 Notes
-Ensure unique webAddress per tenant — it's used to name the DB.
+Ensure that the webAddress is unique for each tenant, as it is used to name the tenant's database.

 Authentication (e.g., JWT) can be integrated later.